 - Comfort.
 Students test in familiar surroundings with people they know.

 - Confidence.
 Nothing builds confidence like practice and the SAT is the only admission test that offers free, personalized practice plans for all students.
 Official SAT Practice on Khan Academy® provides every student with a practice plan built just for them, along with integrated coaching tools for teachers to view progress and support their students.

 SAT School Day Benefits for Low-Income Students

-Low-income students participating in SAT School Day are eligible for the same benefits as students who use fee waivers for weekend administrations:
+Remind your students eligible for fee reduction benefits to accept their benefits online.
+Low-income students participating in SAT School Day are eligible for the same benefits as students who use fee reduction benefits for weekend administrations: